 Four decades of evaluation and research on NP practice consistently support the high quality and cost-effectiveness of NP care.
 In early 2010, having reviewed the literature regarding NPs, Bauer concluded that there is extensive and consistent evidence that NPs provide care of equal or better quality at a lower cost than comparable services provided by others.
 In the 2010 Institute of Medicine (IOM) report, “The Future of Nursing: Leading Change, Advancing Health,” Safriet described the “proven track record” of advanced practice registered nurses (APRNs), such as NPs, to provide care across populations and settings.

 Compared to other primary care disciplines, NPs are most likely to practice in rural communities.
-Indeed, 18 percent of NPs practice in communities of fewer than 25,000 residents.
+Indeed, 18% of NPs practice in communities of fewer than 25,000 residents.
 In states with both a favorable regulatory environment and a large percentage of rural residents, NPs are significantly more likely to practice in rural settings.
-The five states with the greatest reported percentage of NPs in rural areas are Vermont (56 percent), South Dakota (50 percent), Wyoming (43 percent), Montana (40 percent) and Maine (39 percent).
-By contrast, Texas has both great expanses of rural communities and restrictive supervisory requirements; only 13 percent of Texas NPs practice in communities of fewer than 25,000 residents.
+The five states with the greatest reported percentage of NPs in rural areas are Vermont (56%), South Dakota (50%), Wyoming (43%), Montana (40%) and Maine (39%).
+By contrast, Texas has both great expanses of rural communities and restrictive supervisory requirements; only 13% of Texas NPs practice in communities of fewer than 25,000 residents.

-The vast majority of FNPs (93 percent) and Adult Specialty NPs (ANPs) (97 percent) treat patients between the ages of 66 and 85 yea.
-The majority of FNPs (79 precent) and ANPs (84 percent) treat patients older than 85.
-More than 88 percent of both FNPs and ANPs accept Medicare patients, and more than 80 percent of both groups accept Medicaid patients.
-Almost 60 percent of FNPs and ANPs accept charitable or uncompensated patients.
+The vast majority of FNPs (93%) and Adult Specialty NPs (ANPs) (97%) treat patients between the ages of 66 and 85 years.
+The majority of FNPs (79%) and ANPs (84%) treat patients older than 85.
+More than 88% of both FNPs and ANPs accept Medicare patients, and more than 80% of both groups accept Medicaid patients.
+Almost 60% of FNPs and ANPs accept charitable or uncompensated patients.
 Both FNPs and Pediatric NPs (PNPs) are likely to treat young children.
 Eighty-nine percent of PNPs report treating children covered by Medicaid as their primary coverage.
 Most (74%) PNPs report that they are currently accepting new patients with Medicaid.

 For more than 45 years, NPs have provided patient-centered health care to a broad range of populations.
 The American Association of Nurse Practitioners’ (AANP) vision for the future calls for high-quality health care for all by the patient’s provider of choice.
 There is a critical need for all primary care providers to practice to the full extent of their scope of practice.
 As our nation faces the future challenges of an aging population, rising health care costs and the growing burden of chronic disease, NPs bring strength to the health care workforce and maximize our available potential to address these challenges.